DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Brief.md

      from the card you draw to get closer to the TC.
 This helps you aim your Check closer to the bullseye.
    - Sometimes, you'll be asked to draw more than one card to increase (Upper Hand) or decrease (Lower Hand) your odds.
 This represents how difficult or easy a Check is to make.
-   - For example, on a TC of 4, with a DR 1, you would need either a 3, 4, or 5.
-If you have a +1 Mod, you can draw a 2 or 6 and still report a 3 or 5 draw.
+   - For example, on a TC of 4, with a DR 1, you would need either a 3, 4, or 5 to succeed on a Check.
+If you have a +1 Mod, you can draw a 2 or 6 and still report a successful 3 or 5 draw.
 3. You start with 2 Jokers in your hand as *Fate Cards*.
 Any Aces drawn during play are also reserved as Fate Cards.
 At any time, you can discard a Fate Card to redraw and take the new value, or you can discard a Fate Card during combat to nullify a single point of damage your character would take.